beporter/gollum-elasticsearch/README.md

 Aims to integrate Elasticsearch features into the Gollum wiki project.

+:warning: This is all very much pre-release!
+The current version doesn't actually do anything yet.

 * [ ] Improved relevancy of search results.
 * [ ] Ability to tune search results for specific topic domains.
 * [ ] Find-as-you-type search results.